Posts

 Image

 To mark the 250th birthday of Jane Austen, a group of well established authors of Austenesque fiction come together to create a combined travelogue and short story anthology.
 The authors share memories of travels around England in the footsteps of Jane Austen.
 Each memory inspires a story.
 The six stories vary from the whimsical to the heartbreaking.
 This is a treat that should not be missed.
 I received a free copy of this book and am voluntarily leaving a review.
-Goodreads review
+Amazon review Goodreads review

 The Happiness of a Most Beloved Sister by Mary Smythe. ★★★★★